 Chembio Investors: Class Action Lawsuit Filed To Recover Investment Losses

-LOS ANGELES, June 23, 2020 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Chembio Diagnostic System, Inc. (“Chembio” or the “Company”) investors that acquired Chembio securities (NASDAQ: CEMI) between April 1, 2020 through June 16, 2020, inclusive (the "Class Period").
+/EIN News/ -- LOS ANGELES, June 28, 2020 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Chembio Diagnostic System, Inc. (“Chembio” or the “Company”) investors that acquired Chembio securities (NASDAQ: CEMI) between April 1, 2020 through June 16, 2020, inclusive (the "Class Period").

 The complaint filed in this action alleges that defendants misled investors regarding the accuracy of the Company's Dual Path Platform ("DPP Test") COVID-19 serological point-of-care test for the detection of IgM and IgG antibodies aided in determining current or past exposure to the COVID-19 virus.